justb4/justobjects.nl/content/drafts/index.md

 ### Geocat

-For GeoCat (again with Paul van Genuchten) we have been defining how to further migrate to full GitOps for the [GeoCat Live](https://www.geocat.net/live/) environment.
+For GeoCat (again with Paul van Genuchten), exploring and setting out how to further migrate to full GitOps for the [GeoCat Live](https://www.geocat.net/live/) environment.

 ### European Commission - Joint Research Center

-I was already involved in a contract with [EC-JRC](https://ec.europa.eu/info/departments/joint-research-centre_en) for pan-EU data sharing as a member of the "EU JRC ELISE Pool of Experts".
+Was already involved in a contract with [EC-JRC](https://ec.europa.eu/info/departments/joint-research-centre_en) for pan-EU data sharing as a member of the "EU JRC ELISE Pool of Experts".
 An honour to be working (and still working) with these great minds from the international geospatial world!